gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###1.4.9
+* Enhancement: When image of file is selected, a Remove button will show to remove the currently selected image or file
+* Enhancement: Added filters to the post meta save hook for field and field type

 ###1.4.8
 * Added: It is now possible to add a Cuztom_Meta_Box to multiple Post Types.
 Just pass an array as second parameter.